Hymncharts Will Fit Your Worship Style

 A note from composer/arranger Don Chapman:

-For instance, back in 2002 when I arranged My Savior’s Love I used a key change on the last verse.
-The recorded arrangement has orchestral instruments, no electric guitar and uses the wonderful blend of Epcot’s Voices of Liberty in SATB harmony.
+Back in 2002 when I arranged “My Savior’s Love” I used a key change on the last verse.
+The recorded arrangement has orchestral instruments, no electric guitar, and uses the wonderful blend of Epcot’s Voices of Liberty in SATB harmony.
+That’s classic blended.

-Contrast that with my very contemporary, recent arrangement of Crown Him With Many Crowns using heavy electric guitar and today’s most popular worship format: worship leader with 3 part vocals.
-Hear examples below:
+Contrast that with my arrangement of “Crown Him With Many Crowns,” which uses heavy electric guitar and what was for many years the most popular worship format: worship leader with 3 part vocals.
+That’s contemporary.

 LISTEN: My Savior's Love (Blended)